juferafo/UDE-redshift/README.md

 #### Data Warehouse area

 The DW area is the final location of the input data.
 In there, the song and log data will be organized in a [normalized form](https://en.wikipedia.org/wiki/Database_normalization) with the shape of a [star-schema](https://www.guru99.com/star-snowflake-data-warehousing.html).
-For this purpose, we are going to demine the fact and dimension tables as follows.
+A database designed with a star-shaped schema is built around the so-called fact-table that in our case contains information of the songs played.
+Around the fact table we will find the dimension tables that are used to store descriptive material like, for example, for example, artist or user data.

+Below you can find the schema of each table included in the DW area and the star-schema diagram.

+##### `songplays` fact table

 ```
 songplay_id SERIAL PRIMARY KEY,